Finding Health in a Sick Society - the role of therapy in addressing cultural trauma.

 As someone who works in the field of therapy, I find myself increasingly dwelling on the importance of the wider cultural context in which we are each undertaking our personal therapeutic journey.

 As the quote from Krishnarmurti at the start of this article implies, we might do well at times to question what we perceive to be our ultimate destination.
-Is our goal simply to work through our personal problems and become better adjusted to living in the world, or are we also interested in exploring some of the deeper issues endemic in our culture that have been a contributing factor to our own wounding, and which continue to be a source of widespread suffering?
+Is our goal simply to work through our personal problems and become better adjusted to living in the world, or are we also interested in exploring some of the deeper issues endemic in our culture, issues that have been a contributing factor to our own wounding, and which continue to be a source of widespread suffering?

 In one sense, I think there are two modes, or phases, of therapy.
 There is much valuable work that can take place in the therapeutic space through tending to the broken places and undertaking the essential - and often skipped over - work of rebuilding a healthy ego structure that will enable us to function and find our place in the world, where previously we felt adrift or overwhelmed.